browsertherapy/browsertherapy-v2/src/lib/posts/2022-09-17-browser-therapy-e09.md

 ---
-title: Ep 9 - Wireframing Card Layouts with Penpot
+title: Ep 9 - Making King of Tokyo clone pretty(ish)
 date: '2022-09-17'
 updated: '2022-09-17'
-excerpt: This session we'll be wireframing Player and Power Cards with Penpot.
+excerpt: This session we'll be making our work-in-progress a little prettier.
 categories:
 - live-stream
 ---